Arthur Davidson (footballer, born 1875): Ministry training

 While at Ormond College, Davidson served as a student minister at Neerim South.
 Davidson then acted as locum minister of the Ryrie Street congregation in 1900 while his father visited Palestine, Europe and the United Kingdom.
-Later that year Davidson served as an assistant minister at the Scots Church in Melbourne.
+Later that year Davidson served as an assistant minister at the Scots' Church in Melbourne.

 Marriage

-On 17 April 1902, Arthur Irving Davidson married Alice Hopwood McCulloch at her parents’ residence of Fairmount in Neerim South.
+On 17 April 1902, Arthur Irving Davidson married Alice Hopwood McCulloch at her parents' residence of Fairmount in Neerim South.
 The couple had met while Davidson had been serving as a student minister.

 The couple had two sons and four daughters together, all born in the period 1903 to 1913.

 Early ministry

-Davidson accepted a call to Noorat in Western Victoria in late `1901 and he spent six years there, commencing his parish ministry in the manner that continued throughout his life, engaging closely with people and prioritising preaching and teaching.
-On leaving Noorat, the Elders of the congregation noted his ‘untiring zeal, activity and earnestness’.
+Davidson accepted a call to Noorat in Western Victoria in late 1901 and he spent six years there, commencing his parish ministry in the manner that continued throughout his life, engaging closely with people and prioritising preaching and teaching.
+On leaving Noorat, the Elders of the congregation noted his "untiring zeal, activity and earnestness".

 In 1908, Davidson and his family moved to Carlton to work in the inner-city mission of Fitzroy and then in 1910 he was called to Eaglehawk.
 Davidson instigated the building of a new church at Marong and his name can be seen engraved on the foundation stone of the church.
 Rural ministry at that time involved multiple services in scattered bush centres so he travelled by horse and buggy for miles through the bush to attend small wooden churches.

 World War I

-On 9 February 1916 Davidson enlisted to serve as a chaplain in the AIF in World War I. Davidson served in the 37th Battalion as Chaplain Captain through its training days at Seymour, its voyage on the army transport Persic via Cape Town, more training at Salisbury near Stonehenge and finally, in Flanders and France.
+On 9 February 1916 Davidson enlisted to serve as a chaplain in the Australian Imperial Force in World War I. Davidson served in the 37th Battalion as Chaplain Captain through its training days at Seymour, its voyage on the army transport Persic via Cape Town, more training at Salisbury near Stonehenge and finally, in Flanders and France.
 He was a chaplain who had a heart for people, a heart for those with need, and who would live out his faith wherever he was found.
 Writing from the front in 1917, Davidson communicated this combination of spiritual focus and practical engagement.
 He recalled an event three weeks prior when a composite Battalion drawn from two Australian Brigades prepared to conduct an assault on an enemy position at midnight.
 He wrote: